 - "The American Dragon" Bryan Danielson has been very vocal and very adamant that he will never join the rosters of either WWE or TNA, due to the fact that he's completely uninterested in playing politics and absolutely refuses to change his wrestling style (which, incidentally, has Smarks referring to him as, quite possibly, the world's greatest wrestler and at least America's greatest).
 This basically left him as the king of the American independent wrestling scene — which isn't saying much these days.
 He's now signed with the WWE, apparently due to mounting medical bills.
 But then in June 2010, despite even changing his style somewhat he was let go, purportedly because he was still too violent.
 Though fan demand willed him back to the company and to WWE's World Heavyweight Championship, WWE would fart along for so long that by the time it got serious about giving him a serious run with the belt he had gotten too banged up for it.

 - Booker and manager Jim Cornette has worked for most every major wrestling promotion under the sun and wishes most would fuck off.
 Cornette is a traditionalist booker, emphasizing in-ring skill and younger talent over backstage politicians and older primadonnas like Hulk Hogan and Kevin Nash.
 As such, Cornette tends to shred just about any and everyone who uses politics and hype to further their career in the sport, leading him to leave company after company after company.
-He found a home with Ring of Honor which is pretty much a entire company of Last DJ's but then that came to an end when ROH was bought out by Sinclair Broadcast group, based on his proposal which was then promptly ignored in favor of corner cutting cost of quality (Cornette essentially arguing more people will buy the picture if it looks better, more people will buy tickets/dvds if they're cheaper, ect).
+He found a home with Ring of Honor which is pretty much a entire company of Last DJ's but then that came to an end when ROH was bought out by Sinclair Broadcast group, based on his proposal which was then promptly ignored in favor of corner cutting cost of quality (Cornette essentially arguing more people will buy the picture if it looks better, more people will buy tickets/dvds if they're cheaper, blowing up over inability to help an injured wrestler, etc).

 But what would I have to do?
 Cover myself with the protection of some powerful patron?
 Imitate the ivy that licks the bark of a tall tree while entwining itself around its trunk, and make my way upward by guile, rather than climbing by my own strength?
 No, thank you. ...
 I may not rise very high, but I'll climb alone!